 And if you’re coming to German with English as your only linguistic point of reference, German verbs are definitely no piece of Kuchen (cake).

-But don’t panic!
+But don’t worry!
 I eventually made it, and so can you.

-By the end, you’ll have all the confidence and tools you need to tackle advanced German grammar once and for all!
+By the end of this post, you’ll have all the confidence and tools you need to tackle advanced German grammar once and for all!

 Understanding German Language Levels